 When you start your computer at the beginning of your work day, you first log in to your department (or county's) network (e.g. CampusAD) using your departmental credentials (e.g. email@example.com).
 Then, you log in to the EBS Portal using your MSU NetID (e.g. firstname.lastname@example.org).
 If you encounter an issue and that cannot be fixed by adjusting browser settings, try this.

-Check to see if the issues “follows” you to other machines.
+RESOLUTION: Check to see if the issues “follows” you to other machines.
 That is, log onto a different computer in your unit using your departmental credentials (e.g. email@example.com).
 See if the issue reoccurs there (regardless of who actually logs into the EBS Portal).
 Additionally, have someone else from your department log onto YOUR machine using their credentials (firstname.lastname@example.org).
 See if the issue is resolved on your machine regardless of who is logged into the portal.

 If the issue 1) follows you to OTHER COMPUTERS using the same departmental credentials, but 2) other departmental log ins can successfully use YOUR machine, then you have a corrupt Windows Profile.
 Contact your desktop or network support team to have them rebuild your Windows profile.

 If entire groups of tiles disappear at once, there may have been a change to your security of which you were unaware.

 Security for every person is rebuilt every night and sent to the EBS Portal in the morning.
 If you log in while this update is happening, you may find yourself temporarily lacking some security roles, lacking groups or tiles, or being prompted for an additional log in.
 This typically resolves itself later in the morning.